-In connection with the purchase of our office and warehouse space in Warsaw, Indiana in August 2013, we entered into a mortgage note payable to Tawani Enterprises Inc., an affiliate of Squadron.
+In connection with the purchase of our office and warehouse space in Warsaw, Indiana in August 2013, we entered into a mortgage note payable to Tawani Enterprises Inc., the owner of which is a member of Squadron's Managing Committee.
 Pursuant to the terms of the mortgage note, we pay Tawani Enterprises Inc. monthly principal and interest installments of \$15,543, with interest compounded at 5% until maturity in August 2028, at which time a final payment of principal and interest is due.
 The mortgage is secured by the related real estate and building.
-The mortgage balance was \$1.8 million, \$1.7 million, \$1.6 million and \$1.6 million as of December 31, 2014, 2015 and 2016 and March 31, 2017, respectively.
+The mortgage balance was \$1.8 million, \$1.7 million, \$1.6 million and \$1.6 million as of December 31, 2014, 2015 and 2016 and June 30, 2017, respectively.